SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

-SCS offers the promise to make it easy for Cloud users (typically DevOps teams that develop and operate services / workloads on top of SCS IaaS and/or Container infrastructure) to move between different SCS enviroments and vendors or to use several of them in a federated way.
+SCS offers the promise to make it easy for Cloud users (typically DevOps teams that develop and operate services / workloads on top of SCS IaaS and/or Container infrastructure) to move between different SCS environments and vendors or to use several of them in a federated way.
 One of the early accomplishments in standardizing SCS has been to standardize IaaS flavor properties and flavor naming.